The Neverending Story of the Eternal Wormhole and the Noisy Sycamore: Perfect size winding and the learned Hamiltonian

-The above scenario requires \emph{perfect size winding}.
-The team of researchers first describes size-winding purely from the boundary point of view and then applies it to the traversable wormholes (in the bulk).
+Brown, Susskind, and their team suggest an Ansatz for the traversable wormhole: \emph{size winding}.
+The researchers first describe size-winding from the boundary point of view and then apply it to the traversable wormholes (in bulk).

-In the Heisenberg picture, near the \emph{scrambling time} (just before the onset of the chaotic behavior) for the SYK model, a thermal operator $P$ is inserted at a negative time into the left boundary (the left side $L$).
+In the Heisenberg picture, near the \emph{scrambling time} for the SYK model, a thermal operator $P$ is inserted at a negative time into the left boundary (the left side $L$).
 Recall that the growth of the size of an operator is a basic manifestation of quantum chaos and complexity of the system.
 The operator-size distribution is winding in the clockwise direction.
 A coupling is applied between the two subsystems $L$ and $R$.
-The $LR$ coupling unwinds the complex winding of the operator size distribution, it winds the size distribution in the opposite direction, accurately reversing the winding direction.
-The thermal operator $P$ from the left side will be exactly mapped to its right side.
+The $LR$ coupling unwinds the complex winding of the operator size distribution; it winds the size distribution in the opposite direction, accurately reversing the winding direction.
+The thermal operator, $P$ from the left side, will be exactly mapped to its right side.
 We obtain a counterclockwise size distribution corresponding to a thermal operator P inserted on the other boundary (the right side $R$) at a positive time \cite{Brown}.
 The team of researchers stresses: "We explicitly show size-winding of thermal operators near the scrambling time for the SYK model, and we conjecture that the phenomenon can also be found in other holographic systems" \cite{Nezami}.

-Perfect size winding provides a necessary condition for traversable wormhole behavior.
-It occurs in the ground state, the state of lowest possible energy where the temperature is zero (low temperature through the wormhole).
+Perfect-size winding provides a necessary condition for traversable wormhole behavior.
+It occurs in the ground state, the lowest possible energy where the temperature is zero (low temperature through the wormhole).
+The ground state of a pair of coupled SYK models is close to the TFD state.

-The team of researchers expects systems with a holographic dual to exhibit perfect size winding \cite{Nezami}.
+The researchers expect systems with a holographic dual to exhibit perfect size winding \cite{Nezami}.
 In other words, the SYK model is dual to a traversable wormhole only in the low-temperature regime, and it exhibits perfect size winding in the low-temperature limit.
 But this applies to large $N$ Majorana fermions interacting with large $q$ other Majorana fermions (teleportation of $q$ fermions).